 Back in 2018, one of the leading travel agencies in Australia launched a poll asking visitors to cast a vote to find the 7 wonders of Australia.
 68,400 Aussies chose 7 landmarks out of a list of 50 of the most famous spots in Australia.

-This was a spinoff competition of an earlier version which aimed to find the New 7 Wonders of the World, which serves as a replacement for the list with the 7 Ancient Wonders of the World.
+This was a spinoff competition of an earlier version that aimed to find the New 7 Wonders of the World, which serves as a replacement for the list with the 7 Ancient Wonders of the World.
 After all, only 1 ancient wonder still exists today.

 In this post, we’ll take a closer look at the winners and you’ll discover which landmarks are the 7 wonders of Australia!